DavidCorino/Docker/README.md

 4. After that it will be necessary to create the services, and for that to execute the command below:

-   **NOTE:** Rename the image in the file: docker-stack.yaml or use the command  docker tag davidcorino/haproxy:1.0 haproxy-challenge.
+   **NOTE:** Rename the image in the file: docker-stack.yaml or use the command  docker tag davidcorino/haproxy:1.0 haproxy-challenge